-- 2) The second-and third-round optimization_is launched by the enterprise stakeholder based on the elected roadmap(s) by the government stakeholder.
-The enterprise stakeholder is both investor and economic beneficiary who expects initial investment pressure reduction in the implementation plan. - 3) The third-round optimization is conducted by other stakeholders (e.g., citizens living in the watershed) who pay more attention to improving environmental improvement.
+- 2) The second- and third-round optimizations were launched by enterprises and other stakeholders, respectively.
 They may adjust the previous stepwise investment constraints to ensure that the optimization results reflect their requirements and wishes. - 3) All stakeholders discuss, compare, and evaluate candidate roadmaps and ultimately reach a consensus.